 Stratified sampling and quota sampling are similar to each other.
 Both involve dividing the target population into categories and then selecting a certain number of items from each category.
 Both procedures have as their main objective the selection of a representative sample and/or the facilitation of subgroup analysis.
 However, there are important differences.

-Stratified sampling uses simple random sampling.
-A sampling frame is needed for stratified sampling but not for quota sampling.
+The stratified random sampling method uses simple random sampling.
+A sampling process frame is needed for stratified sampling but not for quota sampling.

 Advantages of quota sampling: